SubhashiniSelvakumar/Youtube_data/README.md

 **Approach**

-Explain the high-level approach or steps you took to solve the problem or build the project.
-You can use numbered or bulleted lists for this section.

 1. Set up a Streamlit app:
    - Streamlit is a great choice for building data visualization and analysis tools quickly and easily.
 You can use Streamlit to create a simple UI where users can enter a YouTube channel ID, view the channel details, and select channels to migrate to the data warehouse.